Tucks-dev/CSDevRepo/README.md

 # SNHU CS-340: Grazioso Salvare Dashboard

+# How do you write programs that are maintainable, readable, and adaptable?
+To write programs that are maintainable and adaptable, I focus on modularity, clear naming, and separation of concerns.
+For example, the CRUD Python module from Project One was designed as its own class with create(), read(), update(), and delete() methods.

+This kept the MongoDB logic isolated from the dashboard code — making it easy to test, reuse, and adapt.
+For instance, when I built the dashboard in Project Two, I didn’t have to rewrite database queries from scratch; I just called shelter.read() with different filters.

+Advantages:

+If the database location or credentials ever change, I only update the CRUD module, not the whole app.

+The module could be reused in a different Python script or new project, like automating reports or connecting to a web API.

+It makes debugging easier because each part has one clear job.

+In the future, I could expand this module to include authentication, error logging, or connect it to other MongoDB collections — so the same reusable code can serve multiple purposes.

+# How do you approach a problem as a computer scientist?
+I approach problems by breaking them into smaller tasks: understanding the requirements, drafting a plan, then iteratively building, testing, and fixing.
+For the Grazioso Salvare dashboard, I first focused on making sure the MongoDB connection worked.
+Then I tested CRUD queries with simple filters.

+Once I had data retrieval working, I layered on the Dash components: the data table, the radio buttons, and the geolocation map.
+Each piece was tested step by step before combining them.
+Compared to past courses, this project was more like a real full-stack scenario, requiring me to connect the back-end (database) and the front-end (interactive visuals) instead of writing a simple static script.

+In the future, for similar client requests, I’d reuse this approach:

+Gather clear specs first (like the age range, breed, and sex for filters).

+Make sure my database schema supports what the client needs.

+Build modular, testable functions to keep the project adaptable.

+# What do computer scientists do, and why does it matter?
+Computer scientists solve real-world problems by designing systems that are efficient, scalable, and user-friendly.
+In this project, I helped Grazioso Salvare more easily find the right rescue dogs by giving them an interactive, visual dashboard.

+Without this dashboard, they would probably be sorting data manually — which is time-consuming and error-prone.
+With my solution, they can filter dogs by age, breed, and sex with one click, view the dogs’ locations on a map, and make faster decisions for training candidates.

+Work like this matters because it shows how good software turns raw data into actionable information, helping organizations work smarter, save time, and ultimately make a greater impact — in this case, helping rescue dogs and saving lives.

 ## About the Project / Project Title

 The **Grazioso Salvare Dashboard** is a data visualization and interaction platform built using Plotly Dash in Python.
 It allows the user to filter and analyze animal shelter data from the Austin Animal Center via a MongoDB backend.
 This dashboard was developed as part of the CS-340 Software Development course at Southern New Hampshire University (SNHU).